quicwg/base-drafts/draft-ietf-quic-tls.md

 If TLS experiences an error, it generates an appropriate alert as defined in Section 6 of {{!TLS13}}.

-A TLS alert is turned into a QUIC connection error by converting the one-octet alert description into a QUIC error code.
+A TLS alert is turned into a QUIC connection error by converting the one-byte alert description into a QUIC error code.
 The alert description is added to 0x100 to produce a QUIC error code from the range reserved for CRYPTO_ERROR.
 The resulting value is sent in a QUIC CONNECTION_CLOSE frame.